Weinstein handlebodies for complements of smoothed toric divisors: Weinstein structure on the complement of a partially smoothed total toric divisor

-Instead of removing an entire neighborhood of the origin, in the complement of the smoothing we include a neighborhood of the origin.
+Instead of removing an entire neighborhood of the origin in $\mathbb{C}^2$, in the complement of the smoothing we include a smaller neighborhood of the origin.
 We obtain the complement of a regular neighborhood of the smoothing by gluing together three pieces: \begin{enumerate} \item The region $U$ which is the preimage of a region complementary to a regular neighborhood of the axes in the moment map image $\R_{\geq 0}\times \R_{\geq 0}$.
-This is the complement of a regular neighborhood of the nodal divisor. \item A neighborhood of the origin $A$, which can also be taken as the preimage under the moment map of a neighborhood of the origin in $\R_{\geq 0}\times \R_{\geq 0}$ as shown shaded in blue in Figure~\ref{fig:complsm}. \item A piece $B$ diffeomorphic to $S^1\times D^3$.
-With respect to the moment map, this lies above the the connecting region shaded in pink and marked with an arrow in Figure~\ref{fig:complsm}. $B$ is given by an annulus in each torus fiber above points in this connecting region.
+This is the complement of a regular neighborhood of the nodal divisor. \item A smaller neighborhood of the origin $A$, which can also be taken as the preimage under the moment map of a neighborhood of the origin in $\R_{\geq 0}\times \R_{\geq 0}$ as shown shaded in blue in Figure~\ref{fig:complsm}. \item A piece $B$ diffeomorphic to $S^1\times D^3$.
+With respect to the moment map, $B$ lies above the connecting region shaded in pink in Figure~\ref{fig:complsm}. $B$ is given by an annulus in each torus fiber above points in this connecting region.
 The width of the annuli increases as the fibers move away from the curve $\gamma$ and towards the image of $U$ and $A$. \end{enumerate}

-Observe that $B$ is smoothly attached to $A$ along a solid torus $S^1\times D^2$ (since they are glued along the product of the annular the fiber of $B$ in each torus with an interval where the moment image of $A$ and $B$ meet).
+Observe that $B$ is smoothly attached to $A$ along a solid torus $S^1\times D^2$ since they are glued along the annuli in the torus fibers in the interval where the moment image of $A$ and $B$ meet.
 Similarly $B$ is attached to $U$ along a solid torus as well.
-If we consider the union of $A$ and $B$, $A\cup B$ is still diffeomorphic to a $4$-ball, since $B$ just further thickens a collar of a circle in the boundary of the $4$-ball $A$.
+The union $A\cup B$ is still diffeomorphic to a $4$-ball since $B$ just further thickens a collar of a circle in the boundary of the $4$-ball $A$.
 Moreover, $A\cup B$ is glued to $U$ (the complement of the nodal divisor) along a solid torus $S^1\times D^2$.
-Therefore, gluing on $A\cup B$ to $U$ amounts to attaching a smooth $2$-handle to $U$.
+Therefore, gluing $A\cup B$ to $U$ amounts to attaching a smooth $2$-handle to $U$.
 Observe that the attaching circle, $S^1\times \{0\}\subset S^1\times D^2$, inside the attaching region on the boundary of $A\cup B$ is a curve of slope $(1,-1)$ in a single torus fiber in the boundary of $U$.

-This gives a topological picture to see how the complement of a regular neighborhood of the smoothing is related to the complement of the regular neighborhood of the nodal divisor by attaching a smooth 4-dimensional 2-handle.
-In the following subsections we will discuss the symplectic and Weinstein aspects of this 2-handle attachment.
+This completes the topological picture of the complement of the smoothing.
+Next, we discuss the symplectic and Weinstein aspects of this 2-handle attachment.